angelabadgomez/frontend-nanodegree-arcade-game/README.md

 ### Base HTML, javascript code and CSS styles
 * HTML code and CSS provided by the Udacity Nanodegree Front-End Web Developer Program.
 * Art assets and game engine provided by Udacity.
-* The collision code was inspired on the [Box collison in JavaScrip](https://javascript.wekeepcoding.com/article/11446068/Box+collison+in+JavaScript)
+* The collison code was inspired on the [Box collison in JavaScrip](https://javascript.wekeepcoding.com/article/11446068/Box+collison+in+JavaScript)

 ### Technologies